mattallen-it/iam-infrastructure-labs/Lab-03-Domain-Controller-Promotion/README.md

 Domain controllers must be treated as highly privileged systems (Tier 0) with restricted administrative access and continuous monitoring.

+All administrative access to domain controllers should be restricted, monitored, and separated from standard user operations to reduce risk of privilege escalation and domain compromise.

 ---

 ## Next Lab